AlfrescoArchive/alfresco-cloudformation-chef/README.md

 	* Ensure you set the correct EC2 key.
 * Click *Continue* and finish the wizard.

-Tips
+Tips (TO UPDATE)
 ----
 * The instances will take 10-15 minutes to start.
 * Use the *Events* tab to review status and any errors.
 * Once the environment starts, use the *Output* tab to get the URL of the load-balancer.
 * If stack deletion does not complete and the *Events* show an error related to VPC, login to the VPC console and delete the corresponding VPC; then delete the stack again.

-License
+License (TO UPDATE)
 -------
-   Copyright 2013 Alfresco Software, Ltd.
+   Copyright 2015 Alfresco Software, Ltd.
-   Copyright 2013 Amazon Web Services, Inc.
+   Copyright 2015 Amazon Web Services, Inc.

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.